Saquib-Anjum/Interview-Practice-Hub/Backend-Interview-Q&A.md

    Express.js is a web application framework for Node.js that simplifies the creation of APIs and web servers.
 It provides features like routing, middleware support, and template engines.

 7. **What is middleware in Express.js?**
-   Middleware is a function that has access to the request (`req`), response (`res`), and the next middleware in the application’s request-response cycle.
+   Middleware is a function that has access to the request (`req`), response (`res`), and the next middleware in the application's request-response cycle.
 Middleware can:
    - Execute code.
    - Modify `req` and `res` objects.
    - End the request-response cycle.